Bruton Supports Ukraine

 HOSTING UKRAINIAN REFUGEES

 Sponsoring refugees is a very big commitment.
 It can be a rewarding and enriching experience , but it’s not something to be entered in to lightly.
 The Government has asked for a minimum 6 months commitment from potential hosts.
 Refugees coming are likely to have experienced terrible trauma and will need all our help, support and understanding to feel safe in their new homes.
 Many will have left family behind, and most will want to go home to Ukraine as soon as possible.

 There are now around 15 families in the Bruton area supporting Ukrainian refugees (that we are aware of).
-The guests are as young as 3 weeks old (born in the UK) and currently include single women and women who have travelled with their children.
 For most sponsors and volunteers, supporting Ukrainian guests is proving to be an enriching experience and there are some wonderful new friendships being made.
 We are really grateful to everyone involved in hosting and supporting.

 Of course, as well as lots of positive experiences, there are challenges to overcome too.
 We know that taking someone into your home for a minimum of 6 months (which is the Government requirement) is a very big deal.
 Lots of people will want to help but this would be too much or impossible for them.
 Please don't worry about this or be put off from helping in other ways - we are always looking for volunteer supporters.